Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Variable Selection via Knockoffs

 The flip-sign property in Definition~\ref{def:feature} is key to guaranteeing valid statistical inference from finite samples.
-However, to achieve a good power, $W_j$ should also provide evidence regarding whether $\|\bbb_j\| = 0$.
-See Section~3 of \cite{candes2018panning} for a generic method of constructing $W_j$ and specific examples.
-In this study, we will focus on a knockoff statistics constructed based on the likelihood function.
-More specifically, we incorporate the knockoff variables into the latent regression model defined in Section~\ref{sec:review}.
+However, to achieve a good power, {$T_j$} should also provide evidence regarding whether $\|\bbb_j\| = 0$.
+See Section~3 of \cite{candes2018panning} for a generic method of constructing {$T_j$} and specific examples.
+In this study, we will focus on knockoff statistics constructed based on the likelihood function.
+More specifically, we incorporate the knockoff variables into {the general latent variable model} defined in Section~\ref{sec:review}.
 That is, the measurement model remains the same, while the structural model becomes

-where $\ZZ_i$ and $\ZZk_i$ are defined in Definition~\ref{def:knockoff}.
-Since $\tilde \ZZ_{i}$ and $\YY_i$ are conditionally independent given $\ZZ_i$, the true value of $\rrr_j$ is $\mathbf 0$, $j=1, ..., p$, though these parameters will be estimated when constructing the knockoff statistics.
-This latent regression model is illustrated by a path diagram in Figure~\ref{fig:latentreg2}.
+where $\ZZ_i$ and $\ZZk_i$ are defined in Definition~\ref{def:knockoff}. {Since $\tilde \ZZ_{i}^*$ and $\YYo_i$ are conditionally independent given $\ZZ^*_i$, the true value of $\rrr_j$ is $\mathbf 0$, $j=1, ..., p$}, though these parameters will be estimated when constructing the knockoff statistics. {The general latent variable model corresponding to this is depicted by the path diagram shown in Figure~\ref{fig:latentreg2} .}